fylgja/fylgja-utilkit/README.md

-# Fylgja UtilKit 🛠
+# Fylgja UtilKit

 [![NPM version](https://img.shields.io/npm/v/@fylgja/utilkit.svg)](https://www.npmjs.org/package/@fylgja/utilkit)

-The UtilKit is an helper package.
+The UtilKit is a small helper package. that can make complex tasks easier.

-And contains sass functions and mixins.
-Which makes some complex tasks easier.
+By offering scss functions, mixins and a utility-class builder.

 And only has an focus on extending native sass functions.
 So redundant functions like prefixeing CSS are a no go.